Skip to Content

 Make an Easy Magnolia Flower

-Next, begin to make these easy magnolia flowers with the smaller magnolia leaves and pinecones.
+Next, make these easy magnolia flowers with the smaller magnolia leaves and pinecones.

 Here is a close look at what the magnolia flower will look like.